Machu Picchu in February

 Circuit 2 – Classic Route

-The best choice for February because it includes the most important areas:
+The best choice for February is because it includes the most important areas:

 Main temples